kunal1729verma/kunal1729verma.github.io/_pages/cv.md

 ---

 * **Research internship with Dr. Kavita Dorai, IISER Mohali** (April 2019 - July 2019)
-  * Introduction to basics of Quantum Computing and ways of physically realizing Quantum Computers.
+  * Introduction to basics of Quantum Computing and physically realizing it using NMR.
-  * Designed algorithms for experimentally evaluating expectation values of operators.
+  * Designed an algorithm for experimentally evaluating expectation values of operators.
   * Performed Quantum State Tomography of mixed states to extract the approximate density matrix using IBM-Q Experience.

   [**Project Report**](https://kunal1729verma.github.io/files/summer_report_2019.pdf)